How to Undo a Content-Deletion Mistake

 - Recreate the cached version of your website using the visual editor.

 - Select the sub-template from the visual editor and drag it back to place.
 (If you only deleted the content and not the sub-template, you can skip this step!).

 - Drag in the text, image or other blocks to your new content area to add back what was deleted.
 You can copy your content from the cached version of your web page.

 In the case that you accidentally delete a completely custom feature (like a custom map or search feature), get in touch right away so our programmers can reinstall it.

-The good news is that with Morweb 3.0 (coming early 2019), there will be a new ‘Undo’ feature so these steps will no longer be necessary!
+The good news is that with Morweb 3.0 (coming late 2019), there will be a new ‘Undo’ feature so these steps will no longer be necessary!